naofireblade/homebridge-weather-plus/README.md

 ## Configuration

 Add the following information to your config file.
-Make sure to add your API key and provice your city or postal code.
+Make sure to add your API key and provide your city or postal code.

 ### Simple